tcallsen/node-simple-jwt-protected-endpoints/README.md

 ### Overview

-Generates AWS S3 presigned URLs from a NodeJS REST endpoint.
+Generates AWS S3 presigned URLs from a NodeJS Express REST endpoint.
 The endpoint requires a valid JWT token, and returns a 302 redirect to the S3 resource upon success.

 The JWT tokens are signed and verified with PEM encoded SSL Certificates (same certificates used on HTTPS websites).
+Token validation occurs in an Express middleware.

 ## Install